benkev/mho/README.md

 represented as an int array of length 12 containing the exponents of the units.

 EMUs in humam-readable strings are algebraic expressions, so they need to be parsed.
-The parser repeatedly calls the lexer for the next lexema and checks if the sequence of lexemas matches the specified syntactic rules.
-In our case, the lexemas are "kg", or "*", or "(", etc.  During this process, every matching of the syntax rule makes the parser add to AST, the abstract syntax tree of the expression.
+The parser repeatedly calls the lexer for the next lexeme and checks if the sequence of lexemes matches the specified syntactic rules.
+In our case, the lexemes are "kg", or "*", or "(", etc.  During this process, every matching of the syntax rule makes the parser add to AST, the abstract syntax tree of the expression.
 When it finishes, we have a link to AST containing all the units and links between them in the source expression.